bit101/go-ansi/README.md

 ## Print functions

-All of the below are "one-shot" function.
+All of the below are "one-shot" functions.
 They can only be used to set ONE of the following: foreground color, bold, underline.

 The properties selected will only be in effect for the single print call.
-After the call, all properties will revert to what they were set to with the above function calls.
+After the call, all properties will revert to what they were set to with the above functions.

 In addition to passing an actual color, such as `ansi.Red` or `ansi.Green`, these functions will accept `ansi.Bold` and `ansi.Underline`.

+To be clear, you can set the foreground color OR bold OR underline with the below functions.
+If you want to set the text to be bold AND green for example, you'll have to use the above functions and then call `fmt.Print*`

 Setting the background color is not supported with these methods.